[Senate decision dated 19.06.2019]

 - Furthering the social and cultural development of students residing in the dormitories, and

 - Performing other duties specified in the Dormitory Principles and Regulations.

-Article 6- (1) The Dormitories Board consists of the Vice Rector for Administrative and Financial Affairs, the Vice Rector for Student Affairs, the Dean of Students, the Student Housing Office Director, the Dormitory Managers and three academic staff members to be appointed by the Rector for two-year terms.
-The Dormitories Board is chaired by the Vice Rector for Administrative and Financial Affairs.
+Article 6- (1) The Dormitories Board consists of the Vice Rector for Student Affairs, the Vice Rector for Administrative and Financial Affairs, the Dean of Students, the Student Housing Office Director, the Dormitory Managers and three academic staff members to be appointed by the Rector for two-year terms.
+The Dormitories Board is chaired by the Vice Rector for Student Affairs.